-The traditions Jews observe when someone passes are deeply steeped in custom and hold significant meaning, although the actual execution of the ritual may vary depending on the customs followed by the family.
+The death rituals people of the Jewish faith observe when someone passes are deeply steeped in custom and hold significant meaning, although the actual execution of the ritual may vary depending on the customs followed by the family.
 These rituals are largely based on events from the Hebrew Bible.

 Hearing of a loved one's death prompts grief, and Jewish culture has specific traditions to display grief in an outward and appropriate way.